multiversx/mx-docs/README.md

 ## About

 The documentation is built over a custom [docusaurus](https://docusaurus.io/) solution and relies on MarkDown files.
 This repository also has GitHub actions that will trigger the real-time updating of the official documentation website by merging into the `master` branch.
-Also, when merging to the `development` branch, a staging documentation website update will be triggered.

 ## How to use locally